 - In 2013, print circulation declined by 6.6% in northern America, 5.3% in western Europe, 8.2% in eastern Europe and 1.4% in ME and North Africa.

 - However, global circulation increased marginally in Asia, Australia and New Zealand

-However, the IRS survey on Indian Print media depicting sharp fall in readership over the past several years, and that is no surprise even though TOI group protested against the results with their data.
+The IRS survey on Indian Print media depicts sharp fall in readership over the past several years, and that is no surprise even though big groups may protest against the results with their own data.

-We understand that this information on readership is not only important for newspapers and print media but it is important for bloggers too.
+We understand that this information on readership is not only important for newspapers and print media but also important for bloggers.

 The decrease in readership is one way attributed to our reading habits.
-Be it offline or online content.
-With average stress level and daily work pressure increasing people are losing interest in reading.
-No wonder why Acrobat Reader came up with an option of reading a document because they probably realized that people will eventually like to hear a document then read the same.
+Be it offline or online content, with average stress level and daily work pressure increasing, people are losing interest in reading.
+No wonder why Adobe came up with an option of reading a document because they probably realized that people will eventually like to hear a document then read the same.

 Now let’s look at this statistics of increase in YouTube viewership from their own website